Employment

 Benefits:

-This position is full-time, based in Newton, Massachusetts.
-We are currently working in a hybrid mode with an expectation of two days per week in our Newton office.
-Salary is competitive and commensurate with experience (range: $65,000-$75,000).
-Silent Spring offers generous benefits including health and dental insurance, four weeks of vacation, two personal days and 12 holidays per year.
-Free on-site parking and reimbursement for MBTA pass.
-Join an engaging, multi-disciplinary, and highly-experienced team of professionals dedicated to addressing environmental factors that affect women’s health!
+Annual salary ranges from $60,000 to $75,000, commensurate with experience.
+We are currently working in a hybrid mode with an expectation of two days per week in our Newton, MA office.
+Silent Spring offers generous benefits including health and dental insurance, four weeks of vacation, 12 sick days, two personal days and 12 holidays per year.
+We offer free on-site parking or reimbursement for MBTA pass.
+Join an engaging, multi-disciplinary, and highly experienced team of professionals that values and respects your contributions to our success!

 How to apply: